nikhil-swamix/sambanova-copilot/README.md

 ![Banner](assets/hero.png)

-# Samba Copilot
+# Samba Copilot : Agent Storm Generator

-Samba Copilot is a highly customizable multi purpose Copilot with agentic capabilities, which assists user based on their personalized queries.
-It can be used for a variety of tasks such as Note Taker/Maker, meme explainer, document analysis, realtime online conference support, content writing, translation, quick web research, UI/UX review, email assistant and more!
-Currently a hackathon proof of concept, but can be extended to a full fledged product.
+This Copilot is highly customizable multi purpose with agentic capabilities, which assists user based on their personalized queries primarily with verbal query, jarvis style.

+It can be used for a variety of tasks such as
+- Note Taker/Maker, with speech to text
+- meme explainer, OCR image to text
+- document analysis, presentations exporter
+- realtime online conference support,
+- content writing, translation, quick web research
+> to keep this list small, what you can do with a mouth, eyes, hands and secondary brain, you can do with this copilot.

+Currently a hackathon proof of concept, but can be extended to a full fledged product. please open issue and tell us what you do, we will add functionality carefully so it may benefit people who do same task as you!

 Features a plug-n-play architecture with many batteries included so a user can easily add or remove features as per their needs (you can keep as light or as heavy).